South Dakota-class battleship (1920): Armament

-The main battery of the South Dakota-class ships consisted of a dozen 16-inch Mark 2 guns in four triple-gun turrets, a pair of superfiring turrets fore and aft of the superstructure.
-These fired the same 2100 lb shell as the Mark 1 of the Colorado class with a muzzle velocity of 2650 ft/s to a range of 45100 yd at the turret's maximum elevation of 46 degrees.
+The main battery of the South Dakota-class ships consisted of twelve 16-inch Mark 2 guns in four triple-gun turrets, a pair of superfiring turrets fore and aft of the superstructure.
+The only other U.S. Navy battleship with comparable firepower would have been the planned Montana-class battleship which was never laid down, also featuring twelve 16-inch guns in four triple turrets.

+The Mark 2 fired the same 2100 lb shell as the Mark 1 of the Colorado class with a muzzle velocity of 2650 ft/s to a range of 45100 yd at the turret's maximum elevation of 46 degrees.
 The Mark 2 ended up not being fitted aboard any ship; when the design of the Iowa-class battleship began in 1938 it was initially assumed these ships would use the surplus Mark 2 guns, but due to a miscommunication between the two Navy departments involved in the design, the Iowas required a lighter gun than the Mark 2/Mark 3 which led to the design of the 267900 lb 16"/50 caliber Mark 7 gun.

 The South Dakotas had a secondary armament that consisted of sixteen 53-caliber six-inch Mark 12 guns in single mounts.
 A dozen of these were in unarmored casemates on the side of the superstructure and the remaining four guns were positioned abreast the forward superstructure.
 The guns had a maximum range of 21000 yd at an elevation of 20 degrees from their 105 lb projectiles at a velocity of 3000 ft/s.
 They were installed in Omaha-class cruisers and several large submarines built during the 1920s after the South Dakotas were canceled.

 Anti-aircraft defense was provided by four 50-caliber 3 in dual-purpose guns in single mounts amidships.
 Firing their 13 lb shells at a velocity of 2700 ft/s, the guns had a maximum range of 14590 yd and could fire at a rate of 12–15 rounds per minute.
 The ships were also fitted with a pair of 21 in submerged torpedo tubes, one on each broadside.